 His lips thinned with displeasure at her flippant response.

 With a feral war cry, the female launched herself at her enemy.
 He sprung back, avoiding the sudden swing of her fist, more then just a little surprised by her sudden frontal onslaught with no weapon in sight.
 However everyone's eyes widened into disbelief when she punched the ground.
 The earth cracked and split with a rumble, sending a shower of dirt spraying in every direction.
 This, was the skill that she had learned from her mother.
 She'd always been more comfortable with her mother's fighting style.
-Her father's was certainly more impressive, and might make enemies more nervous.
-But she'd never been able to completely master the unique style.
+Her father's was certainly more impressive, and it might make enemies nervous.
+However she'd never been able to completely master the unique style.
 For what little she knew of it, it was too complicated beyond the basics for her to learn on her own.

 "I," she made a complete about face and charged in the direction of the blond male, "asked," his horse reared when she yelled loudly dumping him before galloping away with a sharp whinny, "you," he rolled aside as her fist hit the ground again.
 The fissure caused by her angry blow, forced him to keep rolling.
 Turning on her heel sharply, she eyed the one called Hyuuga, who had long dismounted his warhorse to face her, "a," and this time she ran at him instead, kicking a fierce leg out, forcing him to duck the wild attack.
 Her foot connected with the tree trunk directly behind him, "QUESTION!
 DAMMIT!"

 The top half of the canopy of the tree hit the forest floor, the crashing sound frightened the horses.
-It sent them into a furious gallop, with the confused men still sitting in the saddle and holding onto the reigns for dear life.
+It sent them into a furious gallop, with the confused men still sitting in the saddle and holding onto the reins for dear life.

 By the time the dust cleared and settled, she found herself facing the four males who were the only ones left of the bunch.
 She returned to a fighting stance once again, her eyes darting between the each of them.
 The vicious look daring them to even think about attacking her.
 She would make them sorry if they even got within an arm's length of her.